johnbenedictyan/Craft-Cooking/notes.md

 # Things needed to be done:

 ## Code Red
-- Recipe creator and updater need to have the ingredients be implemented.
 - Single page for all of the categories with a description of each of them and then a recipe_list with a preset search term.
-- Allow the user to enter the ingredients list in the recipe creator and change it in the recipe editor.

 ## Code Yellow
  - Form validation so that the users cannot send empty form, preferably the form validation should be on the client side.
 Also ban the use of unique characters in password to prevent SQL injects.
  - Change the seconds into seconds and minutes in each articles.
  - Add in more recipes into the database and populate the front page
+ - Check if the user has entered a valid post_id for all for the functions that require it.
+Pass None out, so that the route can check if the result is none can return abort.

 ## Code Green
  - Change the upload folder to an external server ssh thingy thingy.
  - The user dashboard navigation should be at the top for mobile devices and tablets.
  - Add a description section to each recipe and show that on the featured post.